On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Abstract

 \section{Abstract}

 Consider a one-parameter family of smooth Riemannian metrics on a two-sphere, $\mathscr{S}$.
-By choosing a one-parameter family of smooth lapse and shift these Riemannian two-spheres can always be assembled into a smooth Riemannian three-space, with metric $h_{ij}$ on a three manifold $\Sigma$ foliated by a one parameter family of two-spheres $\mathscr{S}_\rho$.
-It is shown first that the shift can always be chosen such that the $\mathscr{S}_\rho$ surfaces form a smooth inverse mean curvature foliation of $\Sigma$.
-A simple integro-differential expression is also derived guaranteeing the non-negative of the Geroch mass and another one characterizing its $\rho$-dependence.
-Both of these expressions refer only to lapse and the area.
-If the constructed Riemannian three-space happens to be asymptotically flat and the $\rho$-integral of the integro-differential expression is non-negative then not only the positive mass theorem but, if one of the $\mathscr{S}_{\rho}$ leaves is a minimal surface, the Penrose inequality can also be seen to hold.
+By choosing a one-parameter family of smooth lapse and shift, these Riemannian two-spheres can always be assembled into smooth Riemannian three-space, with metric $h_{ij}$ on a three-manifold $\Sigma$ foliated by a one-parameter family of two-spheres $\mathscr{S}_\rho$.
+It is shown first that we can always choose the shift such that the $\mathscr{S}_\rho$ surfaces form a smooth inverse mean curvature foliation of $\Sigma$.
+An integrodifferential expression, referring only to the area of the level sets and the lapse function, is also derived that can be used to quantify the Geroch mass.
+If the constructed Riemannian three-space happens to be asymptotically flat and the $\rho$-integral of the integrodifferential expression is non-negative, then not only the positive mass theorem but, if one of the $\mathscr{S}_{\rho}$ level sets is a minimal surface, the Penrose inequality also holds.
 Notably, neither of the above results requires the scalar curvature of the constructed three-metric to be non-negative.